 Once you’ve submitted your claim, your renters’ insurance company will start the investigation process.
 The amount of time to get your claim taken care of will vary according to how extensive your damages or losses are.
 Some claims may only take a few hours while others can take longer.
 In most instances, your insurance company will give you an average estimated time.

 If you already have a personal property inventory list, it’s a good idea to keep it up-to-date.
-As mentioned earlier, having a property inventory to begin with will make the claims process run smoother.
-If you haven’t done so already, now is a great time to create a property inventory and list of all of your belongings.
+If you haven’t done so already, now is a great time to create a home inventory and list of all of your belongings.
 Make sure to be as detailed as possible, including model numbers, brand names, and serial numbers, if applicable.

-Keep in mind that insurance companies thoroughly investigate all claims, and in most cases, as long as you follow the aforementioned steps, your claim will be approved.
+Keep in mind that insurance companies thoroughly investigate all claims, and in most cases, as long as you follow the steps discussed above, your claim will be approved.
 However, there are a few reasons that claims are denied.

 If the cost of your damages falls below your deductible amount, your claim will be denied.
 For instance, if you have $500 in damage or loss, but your deductible is $1,000, then the claim makes no sense.
 However, if you suffer more damage or loss later on in the same year, this amount can be applied to the $500 from your previous damage or loss.